 If you are sleeping around, use condoms

-Naturally the best way to avoid STIs is to never have sex, but that doesn’t work for us, so make sure if you are sleeping with more than one person between pap tests and STI checks, condoms are the best way to avoid most of the sexually transmitted bacteria and viruses until you are both checked out and pinky promise not to sleep with anyone else unless otherwise agreed.
+Naturally, the best way to avoid STIs is to never have sex (ha!).
+Make sure if you are having sex with more than one person between pap tests and STI checks, to use condoms.

 Check out your own cervix